 Cysts will not disappear until the whole area is extracted.
-It is something that can only be achieved by a veterinarian via surgery, which is only prescribed when cysts resurface, or become vulnerable to infection, or impair the quality of life of your French Bulldog.
+It is something that a veterinarian can only achieve via surgery, which is only prescribed when cysts resurface, become vulnerable to infection, or impair the quality of life of your French Bulldog.

-In particular, if it’s an alternative at all, and if the cyst seems not to bother your Frenchie, it’s best to leave it alone.
+In particular, if it’s an alternative, and if the cyst seems not to bother your Frenchie, it’s best to leave it alone.

 Bumps and Lumps From Mast Cell Tumor

-Mast cell tumors are prevalent in dogs, responsible for roughly 20% of all skin tumors in dogs.
+Mast cell tumours are prevalent in dogs and responsible for roughly 20% of all skin tumours in dogs.
 They can be quite intrusive and sometimes recur after surgery; they also may expand (metastasize).

-These tumors can occur from any skin site on your Frenchies body and may have a range of appearances.
+These tumours can occur from any skin site on your Frenchies body and may have a range of appearances.
 A vet should check any lump or bump on your French Bulldog.

-Mast cell tumors can be effectively treated if detected early.
+Mast cell tumours can be effectively treated if detected early.

 Symptoms of Mast Cell Tumors In Your French Bulldog

-If your French Bulldog has these signs or symptoms of a mast cell tumor, have your pet checked by your vet as quickly as possible.
+Have your French Bulldog checked by your veterinarian as soon as possible if you notice any of the signs or symptoms of a mast cell tumour?
+Have your pet checked by your vet as quickly as possible?

 |Gastrointestinal Symptoms||Weight loss, weight gain, a persistent cough|